JULIAN COPE presents HEAD HERITAGE

 BUT

 selectively.
 Or at least, knock the expectations down a notch for the early albums.
 With the luxury of a full-lengther to fly around in, Pelican can drift on the wind – a bit samey/predictable, and often too workmanlike to carry the unforgiving (and forced) art-rock banner so readily tossed out by gushing critics, even when at their most inspired.
-Better instead to head first for 2001’s Pelican EP, a rugged little 4-tracker that captures their dense, organic clang ‘n feedback as well as anything - and at around 30 minutes, there's no room for aimless filler.
+Better instead to head first for 2001’s Pelican EP, a rugged little 4-tracker that captures their dense, organic clang ‘n feedback as well as anything - and at around 30 minutes for four songs, it's a compact set without cracks.
+No filler.

 Reviews Index